-Contiki‘s South American Adventure is the perfect introduction to Argentina and Brazil.
+Find out all about Contiki‘s South American Adventure tour.
+It’s the perfect introduction to Argentina and Brazil.

-It’s been almost two years since my Mexican Adventure.
-Needless to say I’m getting seriously itchy feet.
-Where next?
-It just has to be Argentina and Brazil.
-I’ve dreamed of going to Brazil for years, and heard that Argentina (in particular Buenos Aires) is an amazing place.
-This time I booked with Contiki who specialise in tours for 18-35s.
+It’s been a while since my big trip through Mexico.
+I’ve dreamed of going to Brazil for years, and heard that Argentina (in particular Buenos Aires) is an amazing place, so this time I booked with tour company Contiki, who specialise in tours for 18-35s.

 Before travelling I read about Taxi Ezeiza – a safe taxi service you can book in advance.
 As it was a long flight, it was reassuring to arrive at the kiosk and find my name written on a board.
 I paid in advance and followed the driver to the car.
 Well, I assumed he was the driver… but no, it became apparent when we reached the taxi, the driver was waiting there and this was a porter scouting for money.
 He approached the wrong person – as I had just landed I didn’t have a peso of change!
 I felt awful!!
 He shouted something in spanish and we went our separate ways.

-I checked into the Icaro Suites in the centre of the city.
-This was the starting hotel for our tour.
+I checked into the Icaro Suites in the centre of the city, where our hotel would be starting from.
 This hotel is well located in the centre of the city, just a few blocks from the bustling Avenida Corrientes.
-My standard room was enormous – a suite with a kitchenette, huge bathroom, an uber king size bed and a lovely sun-catching balcony.
+My standard room was enormous – a suite with a kitchenette, huge bathroom, an uber king size bed and a lovely sun-catching balcony!
 It was pristine and felt incredibly luxurious for under £40 a night.
 It also had a gym and sauna.
 Breakfast was a standard buffet with fruit, yoghurt, toast, pastries and some cooked items.

 During the other days in Buenos Aires we checked out the famous neighbourhood of La Boca with its postcard-pretty coloured houses.
 We also visited Café Tortoni, cited as one of the ten most beautiful cafes in the world.